samrum/feelsbirthdayman/README.md

 Use the [Google Cloud Translation API](https://cloud.google.com/translate/docs/) to translate "Happy Birthday!" into a random language and then use the [Slack API](https://api.slack.com/) to post it into a Slack channel along with some emoji.

-Supports pinging specific users via command line arguments (space delimited).
+Supports mentioning users via command arguments (comma delimited).

 ![Slack output](https://i.imgur.com/JwavnB5.png)